0xAditya-eth/hiiipower-landing/README.md

 ## Notes

 - `node_modules/` is ignored via `.gitignore`.
+- Env files (`.env*`) are ignored by default.
-- No environment variables are required for local development; the API writes to the local filesystem.
+- No environment variables are required for local development (falls back to file-based storage), but you can set `MONGODB_URI` to use MongoDB.